josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 i would quietly be making sure i never have to acknowledge i even know what a bargain bin even is.

-whatever that would mean, practicably.-->
+whatever that would mean, practicably.

+well done for uniting such a powerful region,
+against small british beaurocracy. -->